Kiru-axis/Pizza-heaven/READme.md

 * These is the form you fill in the contact us section. it behaves in the following manner.
 ### Behaviour Driven Development
 + **Display for Entering flavour, size, topping, crust and nuber of pizzas to order**
-+ input: User enters pizza flavour.
+_input: User enters pizza flavour_
-+ input: User enters pizza size.
+_input: User enters pizza size_
-+ input: User enters pizza crust.
+_input: User enters pizza crust_
-+ input: User enters pizza topping.
+_input: User enters pizza topping_
-+ input: User enters number of pizzas to be ordered.
+_input: User enters number of pizzas to be ordered_
-+ output: Displays everything according to user selection.
-+ **Displays when customers submits the order.**
+_output: Displays everything according to user selection_ **Displays when customers submits the order.**
-+ input: prompts the user to Enter his/her name.
+_input: prompts the user to Enter his/her name_
-+ input: prompts the user to Enter his/her phone number.
+_input: prompts the user to Enter his/her phone number_
-+ input: prompts the user to Enter his/her location for delivery.
+_input: prompts the user to Enter his/her location for delivery_
-+ Output: Displays the users name and location for the pizza to be delivered at a cost.
+_Output: Displays the users name and location for the pizza to be delivered at a cost_
+### Technologies used
+* html
+* css
+* bootstrap
+* javascript and jQuery
+### Author
+**Peter Kiru**